PyChrono

 Let's see a first program.

 • First of all, you should use the import keyword to specify which Python modules must be load and used in your program.
-Most of the core functionalities of Chrono::Engine are in a module called pychrono, hence write:
+Most of the core functionalities of Chrono are in a module called pychrono, hence write:

 import pychrono as chrono

-Note that the as chrono is optional: but if you avoid it you must call all Chrono::Engine functions using the syntax pychrono.ChClassFoo..., whereas if you use as chrono you simply rename the namespace just like the C++ equivalent: chrono.ChClassFoo...
+Note that the as chrono is optional: but if you avoid it you must call all Chrono functions using the syntax pychrono.ChClassFoo..., whereas if you use as chrono you simply rename the namespace just like the C++ equivalent: chrono.ChClassFoo...

 • Let's create a 3D vector object:

-my_vect1 = chrono.ChVectorD()
+my_vect1 = chrono.ChVector3d()

 (Note that in this way all PyChrono classes are prefixed by the chrono word).